mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 The immediate context of this research being a new learning community in a University setting involving of home educating parents, myself as a researcher / facilitator, and volunteer student helpers.

-The background context is more complex still.

-Computing education at primary settings.

 ### Context of School based computing education and game making